The cultivation of peaches began in China as early as 2000 B.C. It continued through the old world and was

 these peaches may also be frozen and dried.

-person in the last two decades due to the customers' frustration with mealy textures, fruit browning and lack of sweetness.
-But this frustration has actually helped improve demand for local, NY
+person in the last two decades due to the customers' frustration with mealy textures, fruit browning, and lack of sweetness.
+This frustration has helped improve demand for local, NY-produced peaches.
+Over

 the last 20 years, Cornell research and extension projects have helped